 Acceleration is reserved for students who will be 19 years of age before graduation.
 Students who wish to accelerate should meet with the Academic Standards Committee to discuss the academic and social implications of such a decision.
-Final approval is given through the Academic Standards Committee, while following NPUC Education Code.
+Final approval is given through the Academic Standards Committee.